Acekorneya/Ark-Survival-Ascended-Server/README.md

 ### Runtime Environment Variables
 These values can be changed in your docker-compose.yaml file and take effect when the container starts:
-- All the other environment variables listed in the Environment Variables table above
+- All the other environment variables listed in the Environment Variables table

 To ensure proper file access between the host and container, the ownership of your files on the host must match the PUID:PGID values of the Docker image you're using.